shivani-mehan/iFridge/README.md

 ### Problem Statement:

-Food waste is a huge problem in Canada: ["A whopping 58 percent of all food produced in Canada — 35.5 million tonnes — is lost or wasted, according to a new report”, ](​https://www.cbc.ca/news/canada/toronto/food-waste-report-second-harvest-1.4981728​).
+Food waste is a huge problem in Canada: ["A whopping 58 percent of all food produced in Canada — 35.5 million tonnes — is lost or wasted, according to a new report”](https://www.cbc.ca/news/canada/toronto/food-waste-report-second-harvest-1.4981728).

 iFridge is a project that aims to reduce food waste.
 It is  a 'digital fridge' that matches what you have in your fridge at home and allows users to easily keep track of their food inventory.